-Like all blood cells, white blood cells are produced in the bone marrow.
+Like all blood cells, white blood cells are produced primarily in the bone marrow.
 They develop from stem (precursor) cells that mature into one of the five major types of white blood cells:

 Too few or too many white blood cells indicates a disorder.